aaboyd/aaboyd.github.com/_posts/2014-03-02-nancyfx-ef-crud.md

 ## Install Dependencies
 Using the Nuget Package Manager Console we can add all of our dependencies.
-{% highlight powershell %}
+{% highlight powershell %}Install-Package Nancy.Hosting.Aspnet
-Install-Package Nancy.Hosting.Aspnet
 Install-Package Nancy.Serialization.JsonNet
 Install-Package EntityFramework
 {% endhighlight %}